Have you thought about having your say in accountancy regulation?

 Appointment and tenure of officeCommittee members are usually appointed to each committee for a three-year term.
 Reappointment can be made at the end of the first term for another three years, subject to consistently high performance and the needs of ICAEW.
 Each reappointment will be considered, it is not automatic.

-RemunerationLay committee members receive an allowance of £350 for attendance at committee meetings and for each day of a hearing or committee meeting.
+All committee members receive an allowance of £385 for attendance at committee meetings and for each day of a hearing or committee meeting.
 This includes full hearings or meetings which members attend using teleconferencing facilities.
+Chair (and Vice Chair when sitting as Chair) roles receive a greater allowance specific to the Committee.

 Committee members are expected to demonstrate high standards of corporate and personal conduct.
 The successful candidates will be asked to subscribe to a Code of Conduct and the standards of probity required by public appointees.